-The Centre for Internet & Society (CIS) registers its dissent over the new Human DNA Profiling Bill draft.
+The DNA Bill is a recipe for disaster The Centre for Internet & Society (CIS) registers its dissent over the new Human DNA Profiling Bill draft.
 Sunil Abraham, Executive Director of CIS, explains how the Bill does not address the privacy concerns despite a seemingly powerful language.

 Are we even ready to talk about superstition?
 Rolla Das and Suparna Banerjee comment on the rampant obscurantism and complete lack of informed public debate around the existing and proposed legislation in various states against social evils practised in the guise of religion and faith.